Healthy Juices To Drink During Pregnancy

 Rasha Nasser, a mom, talks about her pregnancy habits and how drinking plenty of juices was a key part of it.
 She thinks it made a significant difference for her newborn, stating, “Throughout my pregnancy, I juiced every single day.
 Green juice, apple juice, carrot juice, and different combinations of juice all ran through my veins and replenished my system and that of my baby.
 He was born and could hold his head up and I still do believe that his strength is directly related to the juices I have been consuming.
 I focused on fetal development and requirements and juiced ingredients that would help boost my health and that of my growing baby in me (i).”

 Following is the list of 14 nutritious and healthy juices that you might want to include in your pregnancy diet.
-These juices support both maternal health and fetal development.
+Consuming these healthy and refreshing drinks during pregnancy supports both maternal health and fetal development.

 1. Orange juice: